msg-CareerPaths/aws-serverless-training/chapters/070-step-functions.md

 - **Shipment Approval Request**: Use Amazon SNS to notify the store owner, prompting them for an order shipment approval.
 - **Timeout/Rejection Handling**:
    - If the store owner doesn't approve the order shipment within a specified time frame, or outright rejects it:
-     - Update the order status in DynamoDB to "Cancelled".
+     - Delete the order from DynamoDB.
      - Notify the customer via email about the order cancellation.
-     - Conclude the Step Functions workflow execution.
+     - Stop the Step Functions workflow execution.
-- **Shipment Confirmation**: On receiving shipment approval, dispatch an email to the customer, informing them of the shipment.
+- **Shipment Confirmation**: On receiving shipment approval, send an email via SES to the customer, informing them of the shipment.
-- **Feedback Request**: Post-shipment, put the workflow on hold for a predetermined period (e.g., 1 day).
-Once this period elapses, email the customer soliciting feedback on their order.
+- **Feedback Request**: After sending this email, put the workflow on hold for a predetermined period (e.g., 1 day).
+Once this period elapses, email the customer asking for feedback on their order.

-You can find templates for the emails and the notification in the `templates` directory of this repository.
+You can find templates for the emails and the SNS notification in the `templates` directory of this repository.

 ### Lambda URL for Manual Approval

-To facilitate the collection of shipment approval or disapproval from the store owner, set up a Lambda function equipped with a Lambda URL.
-This URL serves as a callback, allowing the store owner to conveniently and directly interact with the Step Functions workflow:
+To handle the collection of shipment approval or disapproval from the store owner, set up a Lambda function configured with a Lambda URL.
+This URL serves as a callback, allowing the store owner to conveniently and directly interact with the Step Functions workflow.

-- **Lambda URL Creation**: Establish a new Lambda function and configure it with an unauthenticated URL.
 This Lambda will need to receive via query parameters at least the task token and the result.

-- **Approval/Rejection Logic**: Integrate logic to handle both approval and rejection responses from the store owner:
+Add logic in the Lambda and State Machine to handle both approval and rejection responses from the store owner:
-   - **Approval**: Advance the Step Functions workflow to the "Shipment Confirmation" phase.
+- **Approval**: Advance the workflow to the "Shipment Confirmation" flow.
-   - **Rejection**: Navigate the workflow to the "Timeout/Rejection Handling" phase.
+- **Rejection**: Advance the workflow to the "Timeout/Rejection Handling" flow.

 ### Testing